sabersalehk/MetaOptimize/README.md

 * save-directory: the location of saving the outputs
 * max-time: maximum allowed time to run the algorithm

 In ImageNet dataset, we used the implementation of https://pytorch.org/examples/ to read the data.
 Please update the argument 'data' in this file to the path of your ImageNet dataset.
-For TinyStories, we used the implementation of code in https://github.com/karpathy/llama2.c to read the data and tokenize them.
-Please follow the instruction there to tokenize the data.
-Moreorver, please set DATA_CACHE_DIR in tinystories.py to the path of tokenized data.
+For TinyStories, we used the implementation of code in https://github.com/karpathy/llama2.c to read the data and tokenize it.
+Please follow the instructions there to tokenize the data.
+Moreover, please set DATA_CACHE_DIR in tinystories.py to the path of tokenized data.

 # Requirements